mhenke/cfwheels-training/00-upandrunning.md

 </cffunction>
 ```

-The first line was to demonstrate we can do anything in our "controller" we previously did during "CFML in 100 minutes".
+The first line was to demonstrate we can do anything in our **Controller** we previously did during "CFML in 100 minutes".
 The third line referenced the **Article** model and called the ```findAll``` method which returns a query of all articles in the database * so far an empty result.
 The fifth line created a new article object and returns it.
 The object is not saved to the database; it only exists in memory.
 Property names and values can be passed in either using named arguments or as a structure to the properties argument.

 All the information about the **Article** model is in the file _/models/Article.cfc_, so let's open that now.